Local Focus: Steve Pinder on Candidate Camera

 When it comes to keeping up with the demand for housing, Pinder said "anything that can speed up" the process is what the council should be looking at.

-If running for Government, Pinder would be with the National Party, and said he is running for council because he wants to see the council working together.
+If standing for government, Pinder would be with the National Party, and said he is standing for council because he wants to see it working together.

 "These days it seems to me, you're either with me or against me," he said.
 "People struggle to agree to disagree."